Considering Solar – Rapid Solar Development Presents Municipalities With New and Important Considerations

 Kathy Spencer, one of LaBella’s environmental impact experts, laid out some of the reasons investing in solar is a different consideration for every community.
 “One of my first exposures to it was a project that involved clearing more than forty acres of woodland,” she says.
 “From the environmental review perspective, the thought of cutting down a woodland to put up solar panels gave me pause.”
 She called the New York State Department of Environmental Conservation (NYSDEC) to inquire about regulations on clearing wooded areas for solar development, but no such prohibitions exist.
 “There aren’t really regulations that would encourage developers to find a space that’s already cleared,” she says.
 “Not that trees don’t grow back – they do.
 But how is the state going to walk that line?”

 And how does the state walk that line?
 By empowering local governments to decide which policies work for their community.
 “Municipalities have to find a balance between what are the benefits from an alternative energy standpoint,” Kathy says, “versus what’s going to happen to the environment from the construction – and possible clearing of the land – for these solar panels?”

 While some municipalities may have undeveloped, rolling hills or open spaces which they’re eager to fit with solar panels, other communities value every acre of agricultural land in their district.
 “Agricultural and historic districts are prioritized,” weighs Kathy, “so it’s an important consideration.”

-Whatever lies ahead, LaBella is ready to help municipalities craft a solar ordinance to match your community values and protect its resources.
-LaBella’s Planning Division has model ordinances, planning tools and most importantly, the expertise, to facilitate the process from start to finish.
+Whatever lies ahead, LaBella is ready to help your municipality craft a solar ordinance to match your community values and protect its resources.
+LaBella’s Planning Division has model ordinances, planning tools, and most importantly, the expertise to facilitate the process from start to finish.